raspitv/RasPiCamcorder/ReadMe.txt

 Buttons
 =======
 Basically you need a button connected between GPIO 23 and GND.
-This is the "shoot video" button.
+This is the "shoot video or photo" button.
 (Mine is the blue one in this photo http://raspi.tv/wp-content/uploads/2013/06/DSC_4467.jpg).

 You also need a button between GPIO 24 and 3V3, which is the "stop shooting" button.
 It also doubles as the close program and shutdown button depending on how long you press it for.
 (Mine is the black one in this photo http://raspi.tv/wp-content/uploads/2013/06/DSC_4467.jpg).
+Pressing this button for >1s stops the program (useful if you are running automatically on boot).
+Pressing it for >3s shuts down the Pi.

 LEDs
 ====